Technologies

 Uses in Stubber

-- value replacement via the JSONata Hashtag Helper
+- Value replacement via the JSONata Hashtag Helper

-- conditions arrays
+- Conditions arrays

-- validations
+- Validations

 Writing JSONata

-You can copy and paste the context data into the playground and then write your JSONata query in the expression box.
+The best way to learn JSONata is to use the JSONata Playground.
+You can copy and paste the context data into the playground, then write your JSONata query in the expression box.

 A common mistake with JSONata is to try to do dynamic path lookups eg. stub.data.people[stub.data.current_person].name

-This is not possible with JSONata you need to use the $lookup
+This is not possible with JSONata you need to use the $lookup function to achieve this.

 Eg. $lookup(stub.data.people, stub.data.current_person).name